"You Me Her" Season 4 premiers, and other polyamory on TV

 Priscilla Faia (Izzy) says, "Since the show has aired we've had so many people [in the community] that contact us and talk to us about it.
 We're so grateful and lucky we get to be involved that way."

 ● On the Daily Brief: ‘You Me Her’ Wonders If Polyamory Can Survive the Suburbs (March 12).

 ...At the end of last season, the three sealed the deal with an impromptu commitment ceremony at a pizza joint.
 Now that they are back living their settled lives in the suburbs, how will they handle new people who are curious about their lifestyle and might be interested in joining in?

 ● More on the show's Twitter.

-Meanwhile, expanding our view, polyamory in one form or another is finally infiltrating television more widely.
-For instance, in the media just since the start of 2019:
+Meanwhile, to expand our view, polyamory in one form or another is finally infiltrating television more widely.
+For instance, these have been in the media just since the start of 2019:

 ● Now Apocalypse, recently launched on Starz, is reviewed by a Slate writer: How Now Apocalypse Creator Gregg Araki Foresaw Our Pansexual Present (March 27).

 – And on Hidden Remote, The 3 main reasons you need to be watching Now Apocalypse (April 1).